carbonpredict/carbonpredict/README.md

 Machine learning pipeline and model to predict CO2e of products

 ## What is it?
-*Goal for project ending 8/2020*: The application is a machine learning pipeline that can ingest a source data set, train a model on it and then be able to predict CO2 emission values for clothing products.
+The application is a dockerized machine learning pipeline that can ingest a source data set, train models on it and then be able to predict CO2 emission values for clothing products.

 ## Repository contents
 *[/app](/app)* contains the python source code for the main application.
 For instruction on running the app, see section *How to run it*.